 The resulting artworks have gone beyond usual expectations, created by two distinct generations of makers – with all artists being either under 30 or over 50 years of age.
-Obstructions can be viewed in the gallery from Sunday 22 November until Sunday 17 January – and it may even inspire you to challenge yourself.
-Find out more about Obstructions and its participating artists by visiting the Castlefield Gallery website below.
+Obstructions can be viewed digitally from the comfort of your own home via the Castlefield Gallery website from Sunday 6 December.
+Find out more about Obstructions and its participating artists by visiting the venue’s website below.

 - Olivia Handley

 - Published on:

 - Mon 30 Nov 2020